 - The court has set a very clear expectation that the U.S. Army Corps of Engineers will actively participate in determining what an equitable apportionment will look like.
 The Corps can no longer be a bystander in this case.

-The three states can turn to an existing technical solution produced by the ACF Stakeholders—a collaborative group of agricultural, municipal, industrial, environmental, individual, and other interests who live, work and use the water resources of the ACF river basin.
-Their Sustainable Water Management Plan(2015) offers recommendations to improve data collection and drought management, alter operations of the Corps’ five dams and reservoirs and reduce water withdrawals and maximize returns.
+The three states have the opportunity to turn to an existing technical solution produced by the ACF Stakeholders—a collaborative group of agricultural, municipal, industrial, environmental, individual, and other interests who live, work, and use the water resources of the ACF river basin.
+Their Sustainable Water Management Plan(2015) offers recommendations to improve data collection and drought management; to alter operations of the Corps’ five dams and reservoirs; and to reduce water withdrawals while maximizing returns.
 The plan represents a technical solution formed from the ground-up where a top-down solution has been lacking.

-If a robust culture of conservation does not take hold in Atlanta, the Flint River basin and across all economic sectors, we’ll be back in court again another day.
+If a robust culture of conservation does not take hold in Atlanta, the Flint River basin, and across all economic sectors, we’ll be back in court again another day.